TusharDhage/aws/sns (simple notification server).md

 <img src="SNS/14.png">

-> Now click on `create topic` then you will see your topic in the list.
+> Now click on `create topic` then you will see your topic in the list

 <img src="SNS/3.png">